 Meanwhile the group in Stable Management has been learning how to groom and care for a horse, how to clean stalls, polish saddles, and perform other “barn chores” under the supervision of the Stable Management Instructor.
 And, yes, they really do love to muck stalls!

 Last but not least, in the Classroom, Instructors have been reinforcing lessons learned in the ring and the stable by teaching the riders such things as the names for parts of the horse, colors and breeds of horses, and types of saddles and bridles.
-Sometimes they have an art project related to horses, or they may sing songs about horses.
-A favorite song is “A Western Saddle Has a Horn, But It Doesn’t Go Beep! “
+Sometimes they have an art project related to horses.

 At the end of the two hour session, each child has spent time in all three areas; the school bus rolls back into the parking lot and returns them to school.
 There will be something fun to talk about with their schoolmates and family.

-After the kids leave, the volunteers take the horses back to their stalls, remove tack, and clean up the area so it’s ready for the next day’s lesson.
+After the children leave, the volunteers take the horses back to their stalls, remove tack, and clean up the area so it’s ready for the next day’s lesson.

 Within all these activities, there are challenges for any level of ability and opportunities for developmental growth physically, socially, emotionally, and cognitively.
 Areas targeted for improvement during riding sessions are sequencing, patterning, motor control, eye-hand coordination, strength development, balance, focus, and discipline.
 In the Classroom, children learn additional language and cognitive skills by reinforcing what is learned in Riding and Stable Management.